Frequently asked questions

 At puberty (10-14 years old), children will increase by 4-6 inches per year on average.
 After puberty, children will increase by 1-2 inches per year on average.

 To explain how NuBest Tall works, I’ll use an analogy.
 If you have a plant and you water it and give it sunlight, it will grow.
 However, if you have that same plant and you water it, give it sunlight and also give it plant foods, it will grow more because it has more of what it needs in order to grow.
-NuBest Tall works the same way with your bones, it gives them everything they need in order to maximize their growth.
+NuBest Tall works the same way with your bones, it gives them everything they need in order to unleash their growth.

 Because of the difference in each person, we recommend consulting your pharmacist or doctor before taking any supplement.